adrian-miasik/unity-pomodoro-docs/docfx_project/documents/unity-store-asset-usage.md

 ﻿# Unity Store Asset Usage
-Here are the following assets we use and implement into Unity Pomodoro.
+Here are the following assets we use and implement into Unity Pomodoro:

 | Asset                                                                                                                   | Documentation                                                                             | Author                                | Version | Purpose                                                                                                     |
 |-------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|---------------------------------------|---------|-------------------------------------------------------------------------------------------------------------|